nada-mubarak/Data-Analysis-Enhancing-Customer-Retention-for-an-E-Commerce-Business/README.md

 1. Python (for analysis)
 2. Pandas, Matplotlib, Seaborn (for visualization)
 3. Jupyter Notebook (to document analysis)
+4. Tablue (for dashboards)
+5. Microsoft PowerPoint (for presentation)

 Key Analyses Performed:
 1. Customer Segmentation: Cluster customers based on purchase behavior and demographics using K-Means.